Frank Yerby: Private life

 Yerby married Flora Helen Claire Williams (1921 - 2001) in 1941.
 They had four children.
 The couple separated in 1955, and their divorce was finalized in 1956.

 Yerby left the United States in 1952, in protest against racial discrimination, and moved to Nice, France, for three years.
 In 1955, he moved to Madrid, Spain where he remained for the rest of his life.
 Yerby married Blanca Calle-Perez in 1956.

 Yerby died from liver cancer in Madrid and was interred there in the Cementerio de la Almudena, the biggest Spanish cemetery.

 Posthumous honors

 In 2006, Yerby was posthumously inducted into the Georgia Writers Hall of Fame.

 In 2013, the Augusta Literary Festival created an award to honor Frank Yerby.
 This award is given to three fiction authors from a submission pool.

+In 2023, the Georgia Historical Society, in partnership with the Lucy Craft Laney Museum of Black History, Haines Alumni Association, and Paine College, erected a Georgia historical marker in Augusta, Georgia recognizing the life and career of Frank Yerby.

 In popular media

 Uncle Percy in Thomas Mullen's Darktown is partly based on Frank Yerby.

 George R. R. Martin cites Frank Yerby as an influence on his own writing.